 While grant projects are usually completed within one semester, it is possible to make a request in the Fall semester application period for a project that will be completed by the end of the Spring semester.
 An interim progress report is required for all approved two-semester projects and is due by the deadline for final reports for fall semester projects (see below under “Required Report”).
-Failure to submit the required interim report will result in withholding the remaining approved grant funding until the interim report is received.

 Required Application Materials:

 Applications must address all points stated on the Undergraduate Research Grant Application Grant applications lacking the necessary signatures on the cover sheet will not be considered.

 The application MUST include a description of the proposed activity.
 This description must outline the goals of the project, present a brief case for the project’s significance, and explain the activity’s relevance to the applicant’s scholarly and professional development.
 This description should be written clearly and in non-technical, jargon-free language appropriate for a general audience.
 The application must also indicate the frequency and nature of the interaction during the project between the student and the sponsoring faculty member.

 As part of the application, the proposal must include a budget on which all requested funds are listed with costs provided.

 NOTE: If you are planning to request funds to travel out of the country, you will be required to enroll in Health Insurance with Center for International Education (CIE), for the time you are abroad.
 ALL students who travel internationally for their research will work with UMW’s CIE and follow the steps for Research Abroad.
 Please contact CIE at firstname.lastname@example.org or (540) 654-1434 for assistance.